rdavislee/concepthub/design/brainstorming/API_SPECIFICATION.md

 #### `POST /api/concepts/download/version`

 Downloads a specific version of a concept by unique name.
 If no version is specified, downloads the latest version. **Authentication is optional** - downloads work without authentication, but downloads are only tracked for analytics when a user is authenticated.
+The endpoint validates that the concept's author username matches the provided `author_username` to ensure concepts are only downloaded from the correct author.

 **Headers:**
 - `Authorization: Bearer <accessToken>` (optional)